Lexi Janicek

-Lexi Janicek (born August 19, 2011) is an American actress and voice actress.
+Lexi Janicek (born August 19, 2011) is an American actress.
 She is best known for playing Lisa Loud in the Nickelodeon comedy television series The Really Loud House as well as its two films A Loud House Christmas and A Really Haunted Loud House.

 Early life

 Janicek was born in Brentwood, Tennessee.
 She is the youngest of 4 children, having 3 older brothers.

 Career

 Janicek became interested in acting when one of her friends was working on a web series and she decided to see if acting was something she could do.
-She contacted an agency in Nashville kicking off her acting career.Janicek made her on screen debut in the awarding winning short Potters Ground.
+She contacted an agency in Nashville kicking off her acting career.
+Janicek made her on screen debut in the awarding winning short Potters Ground.

-In 2021, Janicek worked in the live-action television film of The Loud House titled A Loud House Christmas where she portrayed Lisa Loud while wearing fake glasses and a short brown-haired wig over her natural blonde hair.
-Janicek reprised her role in the spin-off television series The Really Loud Housethe second television movie A Really Haunted Loud House.
+In 2021, Janicek portrayed Lisa Loud in the live-action television film of The Loud House, A Loud House Christmas, where she wore fake glasses and a short brown-haired wig over her natural blonde hair for the role.
+She reprised the role in the spin-off television series The Really Loud House and the second television movie A Really Haunted Loud House.
 Janicek has also had a recurring role in Echo 3 where she plays the younger version of Jessie Collins character Amber.